Thomahawkuru/VarjoGazeDetector/Readme.md

             2/
                 varjo_gaze_output_XX-XX-XXXX.csv

-The detection results are saved in a 'detection' folder in each trail folder.
+The detection results are saved in a 'detection' folder in each trial folder.
 Detection and their measures are saved as fixations.csv, saccades.csv, persuits.csv and blinks.csv

 # How to use